neuralcompression/neuralcompression.github.io/_pages/00_home.md

 Submissions are invited for topics on, but not limited to:

-* Image / Video / Audio Compression with autoencoders, flows, autoregressive models, generative adversarial networks, etc.
+* Image/Video/Audio Compression with AutoEncoders, Flows, AutoRegressive models, Generative Adversarial networks, etc.
 * Neural Network Compression
 * Probabilistic Modeling and Variational Inference for Compression
 * Entropy Coding